-The current UNCDF-funded LDP-Local Development Project started in July 2005, aims at complementing efforts of the decentralization process and at testing a model of decentralized planning, financing and implementation of social and economic infrastructures, which is consistent with the aims of the Decentralization sub-components of PSCAP.

-The project can be considered the extension of 2 previously implemented projects (WDF-Woreda Development Fund and SDP-Sustainable Development Project), which were discontinued and merged in one Local Development Project in order:

-- a) To integrate the latest development of the Ethiopian decentralization policy in particular the mentioned DLDP and the UNCDF lessons learned and best practices to date; - b) To update the design of both WDF and SDP projects, through the formulation of a new integrated Local Development Initiative according to the above mentioned emerging issues; - c) To strengthen the policy impact of the project, addressing its replication/sustainability as one of its objectives ultimately linking the project to the DLDP and lay the ground for a future technical collaboration with the UNDP Decentralisation activities in the Emerging Regions programme.

-The main components of the LDP are:

-- 1) Sectoral Development (i) over a period of 3 years the LDF-Local Development Fund was expected to transfer grant capital directly to North Gonder Zone local governments for planning and financing of rural basic infrastructure and services, equal to 75% of the total project budget USD 1,350.000 USD; (ii) the transfer of funds was according to an agreed allocation criteria, transparent formula and arrangements for sharing of funds between Woredas and Kebele (50/50); (iii) additionally Indicative Planning Figure was introduced to the target communities. - 2) Institutional Systems Development: (i) over a period of 3 years a CBG equal to 15% of the total project budget USD 450,000 was to be transferred to North Gonder Zone local governments for training and capacity building; (ii) capacity building to local authorities

-(including MoFED; different Regional Bureaux; Woredas/district, kebeles/Villages levels), was to be carried out in the use of Participatory Planning Methodology, Performance Measures, development of procedures for allocation of LDF resources at the sub-district level, introduction of a monitoring and evaluation system in collaboration between the LDP and the woredas, and training in contract management, tendering and procurement, resource mobilisation and social auditing.
+- 6. The current UNCDF-funded LDP-Local Development Project started in July 2005, and aims at complementing efforts of the decentralization process and at testing a model of decentralized planning, financing and implementation of social and economic infrastructures, which is consistent with the aims of the Decentralization sub-components of the Public Sector Capacity Building Programme (PSCAP). - 7.
+The project can be considered the extension of 2 previous implemented projects (WDF-Woreda Development Fund and SDP-Sustainable Development Project) which were discontinued and merged in to one Local Development Project in order to: - a) Integrate the latest development of the Ethiopian decentralization policy in particular the mentioned District Level Decentralisation Programme (DLDP) and the UNCDF lessons learned and best practices to date1; - b) Update the design of both WDF and SDP projects, through the formulation of a new integrated Local Development Initiative according to the above mentioned emerging issues: - c) Strengthen the policy impact of the project, addressing its replication/sustainability as one of its objectives ultimately linking the project to the DLDP; - d) Lay the ground for future technical collaboration with the UNDP decentralisation activities in the Emerging Regions programme. - 8.
+The LDP main components are the following: - 1) Sectoral Development (i) over a period of 3 years the Local Development Fund (LDF's) Decentralised Infrastructure Fund (DIF), transfers grant capital directly to North Gonder Zone local governments for planning and financing of rural basic infrastructure and services, equal to 75% of the total budget 1,350,000 USD; (ii) the transfer of funds is according to an agreed allocation criteria, transparent formula (population, accessibility, performance) and arrangements for sharing of funds between Woredas and Kebele (50/50); (iii) additionally an Indicative Planning Figure is introduced to the target communities at kebele level to facilitate realistic planning of available resources. - 2) Institutional Systems Development: (i) over a period of 3 years a Capacity Building Grant (CBG) equal to 15% of the total project budget 450,000 USD is transferred to North Gonder Zone local governments for training and capacity building; (ii) capacity building2 to local authorities (including MoFED; different Regional Bureaux; Woredas/districts, kebeles/Villages levels) is carried out in Participatory Planning Methodology3, Performance Measures, procedures for allocation of DIF resources at

+1 Lessons From Experience In Decentralising Infrastructure And Service Delivery In Rural Areas, Country Case Study: Ethiopia, November 2003

+2 Capacity building under the LDP seems to be defined in the classical sense of focusing on training, workshops, information sharing, enhancing existing systems and procedures and some tooling of key offices.

+3 The participatory rural appraisal (PRA) technique involves: secondary data reviews; direct observation; semi-structured interviews; multi-disciplinary teams of 2-4 persons which conduct the interviews and use different people to lead the discussion on different occasions; stories and portraits, including colourful descriptions of situations, local history, trend analysis and so on; diagrams including maps, aerial photos, transects, seasonal calendars, Venn diagram, flow diagrams, historical profiles, timeliness, etc.; workshops in which locals and outsiders are brought together to discuss the information and ideas in an intensive way.

-3) Policy and Regulatory Framework Development: This involved the (i) establishment of information and communications systems and documentation of experiences, and including the formulation of an up-scaling strategy; (ii) the project targets the 3 following woredas: Metemma, Quara and Adi Arkay in the North Gonder Zone for enhancing the Policy and regulatory frameworks.
+- the sub-district level, monitoring and evaluation systems, contract management, tendering and procurement, resource mobilisation and social auditing (still has to be introduced under the LDF). - 3) Policy and Regulatory Framework Development: (i) establishment of information and communications systems and documentation of experiences, including the formulation of an up-scaling strategy; (ii) the project targets the 3 following woredas: Metemma, Quara and Adi Arkay in the North Gonder Zone.